macster110/soundnet/analysis/README.md

 ## Data management

-Data management will be different depending on the project and thus data management code is not provided here; the code provided and associated help should be considered a toolbox to construct an acoustic workflow for localisation, rather than a one-stop solution.
+Data management will vary depending on the project and thus data management code is not provided here; the code provided and associated help should be considered a toolbox to construct an acoustic workflow for localisation, rather than a one-stop solution.

-However, whilst each acoustic workflow will depend on the study site etc., they will all require some general stages as follows.
+However, whilst each acoustic workflow will depend on the study site, species of interest etc., they will all require some general stages as follows.

-1) Extract sounds of interest
+1) Extract sounds of interest.
-3) Geo reference hydrophone positons using the sensor package
+3) Geo reference hydrophone positons using the sensor package data.
 4) Time align the SoundTraps and match clicks between different devices.
-5) Pass time aligned and geo-referenced data to the localisation algorithm.
+5) Pass time aligned and geo-referenced data to the localisation algorithm to determine animal tracks.